 Bangalore Hampi itinerary is to be planned and implemented well if you want to enjoy both these lovely south Indian destinations.
 The travel route of most visitors to this part of the world is from Bangalore to Hampi.
 This is where a good travel plan comes in place.

-The Bangalore Hampi itinerary should cater well to the travelers’ taste.
+The Bangalore Hampi itinerary should cater well to the traveller’s tastes.
 The journey is beautiful and inspiring in so many ways.
 Hampi is an important historic and cultural destination in southern India.

 The Complete Bangalore Hampi Itinerary

-Located in Karnataka state at approximately a distance of 350 km from Bangalore city, Hampi is a UNESCO World Heritage site now.
-In the early period of 1500 CE (Common Era) it was possibly the richest state of India and attracted many traders especially from Persia and Portugal.
+Located in Karnataka state at approximately a distance of 350 km from Bangalore city, Hampi is a UNESCO World Heritage site.
+In the early period of 1500 CE (Common Era), it was possibly the richest state of India and attracted many traders, especially from Persia and Portugal.

-It was the centre of the Hindu Vijaynagara Empire capital in the 14th century and was brought to ruins by the Muslim sultanate armies in 1565.
+It was the centre of the Hindu Vijayanagara Empire capital in the 14th century and was brought to ruins by the Muslim sultanate armies in 1565.
 Through the means of my current blog, I intend to elaborate on the complete Bangalore Hampi Itinerary in this blog.
-I hope it proves to be of value for fellow travelers.
+I hope it proves to be of value to fellow travelers.

 A practical Bangalore Hampi itinerary should ensure that you start really early from the ‘Garden City’ of Bangalore, reach Hampi by noon and start exploring the region by sunset.
 Not to forget, try the delicious local cuisine.

 Usually, in two days, you would be able to explore most of Hampi.
 Here is the day-wise itinerary.
 Even though you should stay here longer, I see a lot of travelers devoting a time span of 48 hours here and then moving forward elsewhere.

 |Time: Arrive in the late morning or early noon from Bangalore.